top of page

 Once Cynthia’s artist talents were discovered, she and Imelda worked together to create a logo for Cosecha a Mesa.
 They wanted something that would embody the work they were doing as well as the community they were a part of.

 “Cynthia, our Designer in Chief, was a huge part of molding our program’s name and logo.
 As we sat down, we both agreed that the nopal (Spanish for cactus) is an essential and iconic image within the Latinx community.
 The nopal is one of the fundamental symbols of Mexico and many other Spanish-speaking countries.
 It is considered la planta de vida (life-giving plant) as it seems to never die.
+To this day we use the phrase, “tienes la cara de nopal” (you have a cactus face).
+It describes that one’s indigenous ancestry is evident.
+The nopal is the rudimental foundation of the people and most importantly reflects the culture of the students we serve in San Jose.

 Additionally, inspired by artist Favianna Rodriguez’s Migration is Beautiful, we added the monarch butterfly above the nopal’s flower.
 Because of the monarch butterfly’s migration patterns between the United States, Canada, and Mexico, the butterfly represents the transcendence of border.
 It represents the truth that there is no limit to migration and that migration is an organic flow of life.
 As for the two faces displayed on either side of the image: the left face has no gender designation and represents the life of un granjero/a – a farmworker.